A lawyer who can help you is just a telephone call away

 Get your documents and facts ready, and put them in front of you before you call.
 This includes:

-- all papers you have received from the courts or the police
+- all papers you have received from the courts, police or immigration authorities

 - all agreements you have signed or have been asked to sign